krissistrunk/AID-Commander-v4.1/README.md

+# AID Commander
-# AI-Facilitated Iterative Development (AID) Workflow

-> Transform your software development process with AI as your implementation partner while maintaining human strategic control.
+> A terminal-based tool that implements the AI-Facilitated Iterative Development (AID) Workflow to transform your software development process with AI as your implementation partner.

+## What is AID Commander?

+**AID Commander** is a command-line interface tool that automates the **AI-Facilitated Iterative Development (AID) Workflow**.
+Instead of manually managing AI interactions and task tracking, AID Commander provides a structured terminal environment that:

+- **Orchestrates AI interactions** following the proven AID methodology
+- **Manages task dependencies** and progress tracking automatically
+- **Enforces quality gates** with human approval checkpoints
+- **Coordinates multi-component development** for complex projects
+- **Maintains documentation** and audit trails throughout development

+Think of AID Commander as your project management assistant that ensures the AI Builder follows best practices while keeping you in strategic control.

-## What is AID Workflow?
+## What is the AID Workflow?

-The **AI-Facilitated Iterative Development (AID) Workflow** is a systematic methodology that positions an advanced AI Builder as your primary code implementer, while you (the human) provide strategic direction, detailed requirements, and quality oversight.
-Think of it as having an expert developer who can code 24/7, but needs clear instructions and regular check-ins.
+The underlying **AI-Facilitated Iterative Development (AID) Workflow** is a systematic methodology that positions an advanced AI Builder as your primary code implementer, while you (the human) provide strategic direction, detailed requirements, and quality oversight.
+AID Commander implements this workflow through an intuitive terminal interface.

 ## What You Get at the End